-- Feel positive and confident in their approach to Mathematics. - Be able to work both co-operatively and independently developing perseverance and determination. - Experience a sense of achievement regardless of ability or individual need. - Have access to the full National Curriculum and relevant qualifications differentiated to meet their individual needs. - Be able to apply their mathematical understanding to new, cross curricular and reallife experiences showing an awareness of Mathematics outside of the classroom. - Feel confident to explore and communicate ideas, experiences and questions, using the appropriate mathematical spoken language, to both adults and peers. - Be able to use ICT to enhance and develop their understanding of mathematical ideas and process. - Have equality of opportunity regardless of race, gender, or ability.
+- Feel positive and confident in their approach to Mathematics. - Be able to work both co-operatively and independently developing perseverance and determination. - Experience a sense of achievement regardless of ability or individual need. - Have access to the full National Curriculum and relevant qualifications differentiated to meet their individual needs. - Be able to apply their mathematical understanding to new, cross curricular and real life experiences showing an awareness of Mathematics outside of the classroom. - Explore practical Maths skills for future independence and the world of work. - Feel confident to explore and communicate ideas, experiences and questions, using the appropriate mathematical spoken language, to both adults and peers. - Be able to use ICT to enhance and develop their understanding of mathematical ideas and process. - · Have equality of opportunity regardless of race, gender, or ability. - Develop understanding around the increasing demand for a cashless society and increase mental maths skills to help with future budgeting with this in mind.